Buranji: Textual relationships of some Buranjis

 The first Buranji to be printed was Assam Buranji by Kashinath Tamuli Phukan, which was published by the American Baptist Mission in 1848.
 Kashinath Tamuli Phukan wrote this Buranji under the instructions of the then Ahom king Purandar Singha and his minister Radhanath Barbarua.
 Kashinath Tamuli Phukan's Buranji was further expanded, in the Buranji tradition, by Harakanta Baruah (1818–1900) when he was an officer of the British colonial government using material from his personal manuscript library.
 The Harakanta Baruah version was edited in its near-original form by S K Bhuyan and published by DHAS in 1930 as Assam Buranji.

-The earliest Ahom-language Buranjis published was one that covered the period from Khunlung-Khunlai to the death of Sutingphaa in 1648—its translation in Assamese language appeared in the magazine Orunodoi from 1850-1852 in serial form under the name Purani Asam Buranji.
+The earliest Ahom-language Buranjis published was one that covered the period from Khunlung-Khunlai to the death of Sutingphaa in 1648—its translation in Assamese language appeared in the magazine Orunodoi from 1850 to 1852 in serial form under the name Purani Asam Buranji.
 The text from Orunodoi was later compiled and edited by S K Bhuyan and included in the 1931 published Deodhai Asam Buranji.
-S K Bhuyan reports that this translation was believed to have been done by an Ahom scholar named Jajnaram Deodhai Barua who flourished soon after 1826.
-The American Baptist Mission copy was supplemented by another that was an even earlier translation of the same original Ahom manuscript.
-The first copy has Saka equivalents in parentheses to the Ahom laklis which were compared to and cross-checked against the one compiled earlier by Gait.
+S K Bhuyan reports that this translation from the original Ahom Buranji to Assamese was believed to have been done by an Ahom scholar named Jajnaram Deodhai Barua who flourished soon after 1826.
+An earlier Assamese translation of the same original Ahom Buranji was discovered soon after, which was written in an older form of Assamese but also with more details.
+The later translation had Saka equivalents in parentheses to the Ahom laklis which were compared to and cross-checked against the one compiled earlier by Gait.

+The first Buranji published in the Ahom language occurred in the year 1930 when the manuscript that Golap Chandra Barua had translated into English during his employ ender Edward Gait was published.
+Golap Chandra Barua did not know the Ahom language himself, but he taught himself the language and took help of Deodhai scholars who knew the language.
+The Buranji was published with Ahom and the corresponding English translation in parallel columns.
+The original manuscript was divided into six chapters, without paragraphs or regular sentence endings.
+Barua reports that he demarcated paragraphs and sentences according to his discretion.
+The same manuscript was translated into standard Thai language from the microfilm copy of the original manuscript by Renu Wichasin after a careful study of the currently dead Ahom language.